laelabaugh/corporate-esg-risk-analysis/01_README.md

 An in-depth SQL analysis of Environmental, Social, and Governance (ESG) risk ratings for 162 S&P 500 companies, exploring sector performance, risk patterns, and sustainability leaders.
 Includes data cleaning, data analysis, and visualizations.
 Includes actionable insights for investors and sustainability teams.

+*This project was conducted in November 2025 and later uploaded to GitHub in December 2025.*

 ---

 ## Project Background and Overview